 Doing a strict split routine is all well and good for hypertrophy, if you’ve got the time and the inclination.
 But even bodybuilders—the smart ones, anyway—will tell you that at least once a week you should make sure your muscles can work together, too, not just in isolation.
-Movements like chops, bear crawls, and medicine ball drills aid in muscular synergy as well as mobility, essential for muscle recruitment and range of motion.
-[RELATED4]
+Movements like chops, bear crawls, and medicine-ball drills aid in muscular synergy as well as mobility, and both are essential for muscle recruitment and range of motion.

 Cardio is not the enemy when it comes to muscle gains.
-Adding it in, in the form of short-burst intervals, is actually a great way to stay lean while pumping up, particularly if you use your bodyweight as resistance.
+Adding it to your routine in the form of short-burst intervals is actually a great way to stay lean while pumping up, particularly if you use your bodyweight as resistance.

 To do: Design a quick tabata routine (20 seconds on, 10 seconds off) using full-body power moves like burpees, squat jumps, plyo pushups, and split leaps.
 Do each exercise for a 4-minute bout (eight 20-second/10-second cycles) before resting briefly (30 to 60 seconds) and doing the next.
 Twenty minutes (five exercises) and you’re good.

 Supple muscles move better and are more efficient.
 When you have knots and “tangled-up” muscle fibers, you can’t get as much strength or power out of them.
 You also may be more prone to injury, particularly when tight muscles inhibit your range of motion through a strength training exercise.
-Not only will foam rolling improve all of these aspects, it also aids in recovery, so you’ll be able to lift again sooner.
+Foam rolling will not only improve all these aspects, but also aid in recovery, so you’ll be able to lift again sooner.
 And once you get over the initial, er, discomfort, it can feel pretty great.
-So take that 5 minutes at the end of your workout to target the most-often tight muscle groups: mid-back, glutes, hams, quads, and calves.
+So take five minutes at the end of your workout to target typically tight muscle groups: mid-back, glutes, hams, quads, and calves.
 Seriously—that’s one minute for the back, plus 30 seconds per side for each of the others.
 Done and done.

 Yeah, it’s a total cheat catch-all for mobility work.
-What’s great about yoga is that in addition to getting your body to move better and become more flexible—essential for being able to get the full range of motion out of your lifts—it’s also a great body-weight workout and can serve as excellent cross-training.
-It also trains your body to breathe with the exertion, which is clutch when you’re putting up crazy-heavy loads.
+In addition to getting your body to move better and become more flexible—essential for being able to get the full range of motion out of your lifts—yoga is also a great bodyweight workout.
+Yoga also trains your body to breathe with the exertion, which is clutch when you’re putting up crazy-heavy loads.
 Win-win-win.